MnemoSemiotic/prem_prep_jan19_2021/slides/16_accumulator_review.md

 ---------------------------------------------------------------
 # Dictionary Accumulators
-* Sometimes, you will need an accumulator that is an dictionary.
+* Sometimes, you will need an accumulator that is a dictionary.
 * The accumulator either create a new key value pair or it will add something to the value of an already existing key value pair.
 * Syntax for a dictionary counter:

 ```python
 accumulator = {}